-Commonwealth Coordinated Care Pus or CCC Plus is a new statewide Medicaid managed care program recently implemented in August 2017.
+Commonwealth Coordinated Care Pus or CCC Plus is a statewide Medicaid managed care program implemented in August 2017.
 Under this program, each person who meets the criteria will be assigned a Care Coordinator.
 These care coordinators appear to have a similar role as current case managers who serve these individuals in public agencies like community service boards.
 This situation has many case managers concerned that they will be eventually replaced by these private companies.

 There is good reason to be concerned about these recent changes.
 For many public agencies, the revenue generated through case management billing not only funds case manager salaries but they also fund other programs within the agency that don’t bring in enough revenue.
 Here are the key areas of concern that have public case managers a little nervous.